swifty94/phobos/README.md

 Once it is installed you will be able to receive the notification regarding the server performance at the chosen time frame.
 Regular updates will be regarding the following points:
 - currently logged users
-- number of established connections to the server and the database
+- number of established connections to the server and to the the database
 - RAM usage
 - Occupied disc space
 - CPU usage and top 10 processes which are consuing the CPU